cargo22/cse15l-lab-reports/lab-report2.md

   ```

 This test passed according to JUnit.
 In this case, when we drop the lowest, the average should be 3, and that is what the actual value is.

 Now, here are the symptoms given by JUnit.
 This is the first test:

 ![image](https://user-images.githubusercontent.com/97927174/233864686-f53692eb-8427-4967-93ef-fb108bac1443.png)

-The second test passes because there is a distinct lowest number, therefore 3 is the avaerage.
 This is the second test:

 ![image](https://user-images.githubusercontent.com/97927174/233864755-87d3fcde-84a6-482d-a04d-deb6e76a69b7.png)